usnavy/Navy-Design-Guide/media.md

 When considering the appearance of a hero image, follow our exisiting brand guidelines:

-> The image treatment is high contrast and slightly desaturated
-> with a subtle steel gray overlay to give all the images a
-> cinematic tone.

 > All photography should feel cinematic, allowing each photo
 > to tell its own story.
 Each image should have a single focus,
 > using people as the primary subject as much as possible.